Learning Koopman Eigenfunctions and Invariant Subspaces from Data: Symmetric Subspace Decomposition: EDMD and Koopman Eigenfunctions

-The compactness of $\Mc$ holds in most practical cases (either because the state space is bounded itself or because attention is limited to a specific bounded range).
-Moreover, one is only able to gather data from bounded sets due to the limitation in the range of the sensors.
-In addition, most conventional random samplings satisfy Assumption~\ref{a:dense-sampling}.
+Assumption~\ref{a:dense-sampling} is not restrictive as, in most practical cases, the state space is compact or the analysis is limited to a specific bounded region.
+Moreover, the data is usually available on a bounded region due the limited range of sensors.
+Regarding the sampling density, Assumption~\ref{a:dense-sampling} holds for most standard random samplings.

+Noting that our methods presented later require Assumption~\ref{a:full-rank} to hold, we provide a definition for dictionary matrices acquired from infinite sampling.